-Golden Visa in Spain by Property Investment
+Golden Visa in Spain for Property Investment

 A Golden Visa in Spain is a system where you can essentially buy residency by investing in the country’s economy.
 This can be through investing in a property worth over a certain amount, by buying a property outright or by contributing money to a national artistic cause, such as investing in the development of national parks or other sites that will encourage economic growth.